 At that point it was back to the spreadsheets and our planning started again in earnest.
 And, just five days later, lugging 5 kg (no kidding) of medication in a new Osprey backpack, we were en route to Heathrow and headed to Bangkok, Thailand!
 Since then we’re already circled Thailand and made our way through Myanmar, wandering the streets of Yangon and taking in the sunrises over the temples of Bagan.
 A dream of mine for almost 20 years.
 At time of writing, we’re off to Laos, before hitting up the rest of South East Asia on the first leg of our trip.

 How is this possible?

-Backpacking with Ulcerative Colitis is no easy thing.
+Like travelling with depression, or any chronic illness, backpacking with Ulcerative Colitis is no easy thing.
 For the most part, it is about super organised planning.
 I plan ahead to ensure I know if there is a nearby restaurant or a public bathroom, and the conditions on buses, trains and boats that we book.

 Take my medication religiously, with handy alarms set in both of our mobile phones.
 I always carry tissues/hand sanitiser/baby wipes everywhere (plus a spare pair of undies on long trips – you just never know!)

 Also, I talk to pretty much everyone about it.
 Whether it’s the diving instructor to understand hand signals that I might be making underwater, or the coach driver in case we need to pull over for an unscheduled pit stop.
 It’s actually quite refreshing chatting to other travellers about it.
 9 times out of 10, they have also had some pretty bad tummy troubles and experienced some less than pleasant bathrooms on the road.